tharindutrm/personal-website/_posts/2020-03-26-Oracle Flashback Technology.md

 ## 1. Set Database Parameters

-1.1 DB_FLASHBACK_RETENTION_TARGET: Time limit(minutes) for the deleted data to be retained
+1.1 DB_FLASHBACK_RETENTION_TARGET: Time limit(minutes) for the deleted data to be retained.

 {% highlight SQL %}